North Attleborough, Massachusetts: Geography

-According to the United States Census Bureau, the town has a total area of 19.0 mi2, of which 18.6 mi2 is land and 0.4 mi2 (2.15%) is water.
-The town is roughly quadrilateral-shaped, and makes the northwest corner of Bristol County.
-It is bordered by Plainville to the north, Mansfield to the east, Attleborough to the south, and Cumberland, Rhode Island to the west.
+According to the United States Census Bureau, the city has a total area of 19.0 mi2, of which 18.6 mi2 is land and 0.4 mi2 (2.15%) is water.
+The city is roughly quadrilateral-shaped, and makes the northwest corner of Bristol County.
+It is bordered by Plainville to the north, Mansfield to the east, Attleboro to the south, and Cumberland, Rhode Island to the west.
 Localities include Adamsdale, Attleborough Falls and Sheldonville Farms.
-The town is located 16 mi north of Providence, Rhode Island, 38 mi southwest of Boston and 42 mi southeast of Worcester, Massachusetts.
+The city is located 16 mi north of Providence, Rhode Island, 38 mi southwest of Boston and 42 mi southeast of Worcester.

-The town has several rivers, streams and brooks running through it, including the Ten Mile River and the Seven Mile River.
+The city has several rivers, streams and brooks running through it, including the Ten Mile River and the Seven Mile River.
 There are several ponds and lakes, including Greenwood Lake (site of a fish hatchery) and Falls Pond, among others.
-The town's largest park, World War I Memorial Park, is located in the northern part of town and contains the highest point in Bristol County-Sunrise Hill (Watery Hill) at 390 ft above sea level.
-World War I Memorial Park features a petting zoo, Petti Field for soccer and lacrosse and a ski/sledding hill with J-bar ski lift which is currently inoperable.
+The city's largest park, World War I Memorial Park, is located in the northern part of city and contains the highest point in Bristol County-Sunrise Hill (Watery Hill) at 390 ft above sea level.
+World War I Memorial Park features a petting zoo, Petti Field for soccer and lacrosse and a ski/sledding hill with J-bar ski lift which is currently inoperative.
 There is also the North Attleborough Arboretum adjacent to the park.

-On High Street, one block from Route 1A is an ice-skating pond called Titus Pond which is maintained by the North Attleborough Rotary Club and filled each winter by the Fire Department.
+On High Street, one block from Route 1A, is an ice-skating pond called Titus Pond which is maintained by the North Attleborough Rotary Club and filled each winter by the Fire Department.

 There are five cemeteries in North Attleborough: the diminutive and inactive Woodcock Cemetery across from the Woodcock-Garrison house just north of downtown; Paine Road Cemetery near the Cumberland, Rhode Island, border; Mt.
 Hope Cemetery & Arboretum; the old St. Mary's Cemetery and the new St. Mary's Cemetery.
 The latter three are located in the village of Attleborough Falls.